gravesee/binnr/README.md

 `binnr` also allows the user to neutralize levels of a variable.
-The WoE substitution will be zero for such levels and the remaining levels will be udated to reflect the new counts.
+The WoE substitution will be zero for such levels and the remaining levels will be updated to reflect the new counts.
 When passed into a regression model, neutral levels will contribute nothing to the final prediction.
 Neutralize levels by using the not-equal operator, `!=`, followed by the level to neutralize: